Video, Audio and Power via USB-C

 Unigraf USB-C test tools offer a unique solution for testing the connector pins.
 A built-in electrical test enables the testing of each connector pin.
 Thanks to a software-based cable flip, the electrical test enables testing of the USB-C connector with single cable insertion.
 In production, this saves valuable times as there is no need to insert the cable in both ways.
 Electrical test features ready-made tests for testing Vconn and Vbus voltage levels.
 All electircal tests can be automated for production line testing.

 The screenshot below shows the electrical tests controlled via easy-to-use GUI.

 Just like any other DisplayPort device, smartphones with USB-C DisplayPort Alternate Mode capability need to be tested for DisplayPort compliance.
 As there are hundreds of manufacturers making DisplayPort devices, compliance testing according to VESA and DCP standards is the only way to ensure interoperability between different DisplayPort devices available on the market.
 Also, only by proper compliance testing you can obtain the DisplayPort certification.

 Link Layer CTS Testing

 The core of the DisplayPort compliance testing is the Link Layer Compliance Testing.
 The Link Layer compliance testing is always done according to the latest DisplayPort specification.
-Currently the VESA certified link layer compliance testing is based on the DP 1.4a specification.
 In the link layer compliance testing the link between the transmitter and receiver devices is analyzed and tested according to the specifications.
 Also, all of the different timings (e.g. 4K@60Hz) that can be transmitted under the specifications are tested.